 Here are some tips to help you create crispy kuih siput.

-The curry powder used in this recipe is roasted chili curry powder which I found at a nearby Indian grocer.
+The curry powder used in this recipe is roasted chilli curry powder which I found at a nearby Indian grocer.
 If you are in Malaysia or Singapore, you may use the curry powder which is used for cooking meat.
-Otherwise, a bit of chili powder would work just as well too.
+Otherwise, a bit of chilli powder would work just as well too.
 After all, most importantly, the dough just needs to have a balance of saltiness and spiciness.

 Fresh curry leaves are not easily available in countries out of Malaysia.
 If you are unable to find them, try looking for those which are dried.
 Alternatively, you may omit them if you are unable to get hold of any.
 Do not let that be a deterrent to stop you from making kuih siput.

 If you do not have the board used specially for making kuih siput, you may either use a gnocchi board, the back of a fork or a new clean comb.
 Otherwise, simply pinch a small amount of dough between your thumb and index finger and lightly roll the dough.
 That would create the spiral pattern which is the trademark of kuih siput.

 Omitting egg and dried shrimps from the recipe is possible.
 It will still turn out delicious albeit not as fragrant due to the absence of the dried shrimps.
 The egg helps to bind the ingredients together and makes the dough softer.
 If egg is omitted, the dough would be harder but the kuih siput would still be crunchy.